 6) Ask questions

 Ask questions if you do not understand any material or concepts.
-However, keep in mind that it is better to ask many small questions rather than one big question, which can cause the professor to lose interest in answering your questions.
+However, remember that it is better to ask many small questions rather than one big question, which can cause the professor to lose interest in answering your questions.

 7) Make a list of all the subjects you will be tested on and note the chapters or topics covered.